DigiLog-N/SynopticDataClient/README.md

 it includes the station's unique identifier (STID).
 It may be more desireable to insert the lat/lon values as well.

+Data taken from SynopticData's APIs is ostensibly public.

 MesoWest/SynopicData's developer site:
 https://developers.synopticdata.com/